OTD Course Descriptions

 OTD822 Clinical Reasoning 2

 This course uses case studies and reflection to promote integrating knowledge and application of task analysis, influences of sociocultural and socioeconomically factors, theoretical concepts, documentation, and development of occupation-based intervention plans in the practice areas of adults, older adults, neurological conditions, hand/upper extremity conditions and assistive technology issues.
-Course will emphasize preparation for board exam in these areas including an annual competency and exam.
+Course will emphasize preparation for the board exam, including but not limited to these areas, including reviewing all content areas, content area quizzes, and taking the OTKE board prep exam.
+Students will develop a specific study plan based on the content quizzes and OTKE results.
 Student domains of learning used: Assessment/Intervention Skills and Clinical/Professional Application.
 Three lecture hours.
 Three semester hours.

 OTD854 OT Process in Adults/Older Adults